Canadian-Geospatial-Platform/geoview/docs/app/packages-core.md

    - index.tsx

      The entry point for the pluggin.
 This file imports and exports the main components and styles.
+It also contains translation information.

    - tsconfig.json